How to Write Work Experience in Resume- Format & Examples6 min readReading Time: 5 minutes

 - List of responsibilities in bullet points

-- Focus on things that will help you get the job
+- Focus on things that will help you get the job, for example, volunteering experience.

 - Mention accomplishment with duties